cron-mon-io/cron-mon/README.md

 created for two reasons:

-1. Curiosity as to whether or not Rust was a good choice of language for building web services and APIs, and how well Domain Driven Design could be applied in that context.
+1. Curiosity as to whether or not Rust was a good choice of language for building web services and APIs, and how well Domain Driven Design fits with the language.
 2. A need to monitor numerous cronjobs, but nothing to justify spending money on one of the pre-existing soloutions.